-Note: limiting factors exist which determine what laboratory has the rights to use certain PLA codes, or the manufacturer specific lab test they are assigned to, but that is all in the name, “proprietary.”
+Note: Limiting factors exist which determine what laboratory has the right to use certain PLA codes or the manufacturer-specific lab test they are assigned to, but that is all in the name, “proprietary.”

 The Clashing of PLA With Category 1 Codes

 If you aren’t yet familiar with it, you should be.
 As defined by PAMA, the PLA code section was developed to include ADLTs and clinical diagnostic laboratory tests (CDLTs) for procedures based on human gene analysis.
 Recently, however, the language describing PLA codes is opening the door for the approval of new codes for procedures not limited to human gene-based analysis.
 With new PLA codes effective for chemistry testing, drug analysis, microbiology and more, welcome to a coding world where certain tests with existing Category 1 CPT codes will also have a manufacturer-specific PLA code.
 This crossover is sure to create a scenario with high risk for confusion, miscoding and claims denials.